Dev-Legion/stronghands-documentation/docs/source/index.rst

 What is Stronghands
 ------------------

 Learn about the core concepts of the Stronghands Protocol.
-Swaps, Pools, Lending and more.
+Swaps, Pools, Staking and more.

 .. _Developers/Overview: